Top

 How do I earn from RTBs?

 You receive interest coupon payments every quarter.
-For a detailed example of how the interest is computed, please look at our article on Philippine RTBs issued in 2008.
+For a detailed example of how the interest is computed, please read this article on How to Make Money in Philippine RTBs.

 What are the details of the September 2009 RTB offering?